 Fabrication Operations Required

-laser cutting, plasma cutting, production sawing, press brake forming, bending, rolling, and welding
+laser cutting, plasma cutting, production sawing, press brake forming, rolling, fitting, and welding

 Like most fabrication projects, we start by cutting metal plate, sheet metal, and channels to shape, angle, and size.
 We utilized the CNC laser, plasma cutters, and automated miter saws for this task.
 Many of the parts possess a radius and conical feature.
 We apply a bump forming process on our CNC press brakes to create these parts.
 Numerous bends are made at precise positions with variable brake pressures to form the parts to specification.
 Many custom fixtures, templates, jigs, brackets, and braces are made and used during the fabrication process.